I believe L’ESSENZIALE, inscribed at the top, refers to a song written and sung by Marco Mengoni. Translated into English, one verse says:

 “L’essenziale” was Italy’s third best selling single of 2013.
 It came in seventh at the 2013 Eurovision Song Contest.

 We were on vacation in Italy last week, spending two nights in Naples.

-Added to that, we saw relatively few other tourists and no foreign food franchises.
+Added to that, we saw relatively few other tourists and no American food franchises.

 While we were there at least, it was no more littered than Rome (granted, not really high praise).
 We saw many patrolling police officers and had no crime problems (except for a pickpocket attempt while getting on the Circumvesuviana commuter train).*

 This living medieval city is its own best sight.

 We are very low-achieving tourists, taking the flâneur approach.
 We spent most of our time walking along the little streets of the Spagnoli and Spaccanapoli (centro storico) neighborhoods.
 We also took the funicular up to Petraio for panoramic views of the city and Mt.
 Vesuvius — particularly good from the entrance to Certosa di San Martino.

 The only museum we visited was the National Archeology Museum, which houses many of the frescoes and other artifacts from nearby Pompeii.
 This was essential preparation for a visit to the site, which took more than half a day of our stay in Naples.

 If you arrive at the museum after lunch, don’t be disappointed if many of its galleries are closed off and dark.
 They will open a little later.
 The museum does not have the funds to keep all the rooms open during the lunch hours.
 (It’s closed entirely on Tuesdays.)